NextCenturyCorporation/MCS/docs/source/schema.rst

 Each **lid config** has the following properties:

 - `stepBegin` (integer, required): The step on which the lid will be attatched the object specified `lidAttachmentObjId` should occur.
 Must be non-negative.
 A value of `0` means the action will occur during scene initialization.
-If the step begin of the movement configuration is after the step begin of a currently playing action the movement will begin and immediately stop the action.
-If a step begin is triggered while the agent is interacting, the agent will begin its movement after the interaction is complete.
-If a step begin is triggered while the agent is interacting, but an action's step begin was also triggered during the interaction at a later step, the action will play first then agent will begin its movement.
 - `lidAttachmentObjId` (string, required): The material to use.

 Lip Gaps Config